 The Q*mmunity Groups offered for LGBTQ students by the Student Life Multicultural Center focus on intersections between identities, community building, personal development and leadership.

 - First Year Q*mmunity, Tuesdays @ 8:00 p.m.

 This group seeks to provide social support for LGBTQ first year and transfer students joining our campus community.
 The group combines small group discussions and social outings with peer mentors to help new students navigate Ohio State.
 First Year Q*mmunity meets on a biweekly basis.

 A space for queer students of color to come together over food and conversation.
 Part social space - part facilitated dialogue, participants explore topics of identity, how QPOC students build community and find connections on campus and other important themes.
-QPOC Q*mmunity meets on a monthly basis.
+QPOC Q*mmunity meets on a bi weekly basis.

 - Q*mmunity Dialogues, Tuesdays @ 8:00 p.m.